TroyRobinson/NEProto/README.md

 - Summarizes `User request` and `InstantDB fulfilled <code>` entries for a readable timeline

 ### lib/censusVariables.ts
-- Curated list of ACS variable IDs and descriptions
+- Curated list of Census variable IDs and descriptions from multiple datasets
 - Imported by `censusTools`

 ### lib/censusQueryMap.ts